JadeLiu13/BendersDecomposition/README.md

 ## Uncapacitated Facility Location Problem (UFL)
 *Given*: n facilities and m customers, profit matrix of assigning a customer to facility and cost matrix of opening a new facility.

-*Variables*: Which facilities to open (binary) and which facility to assign to each customer (continuous).
+*Variables*: Which facilities to open (x binary) and which facility to assign to each customer (y continuous).

 *Constraints*: Assign one facility to each customer and assign a facility to a customer if and only if it is open.